- Enabling Macrobond add-in

 With Excel add-in you can add data in two forms:

-The instructions below illustrates how to enable the Macrobond add-in in Excel.
-However, the instructions are applicable for Word and PowerPoint as well because the method is identical across the Office products.
+The instructions below illustrate how to enable the Macrobond add-in in Excel.
+Moreover, the instructions are applicable for Word and PowerPoint as well because the method is identical across the Office products.

 Note: the pictures below might vary depending on your Microsoft Office version.